10 High-paying jobs that Do Not Require a College Degree

 Database managers are also known as database administrators.
 They are those who store and organize data using specialized software.
 Database managers ensure that data is secure and available to the people who need to access it.

-They can work in almost any industry, but they typically work for companies in computer systems design and support.
+They can work in almost any industry, but they can typically work for companies in computer systems design and support.
 Some employers scout for database managers who have strong knowledge of database languages, like Structures Query Language (SQL).

-According to the Occupational Handbook, the average salary of a database manager is $90.070 (2018) per year, and the job is experiencing a faster than average growth rate.
+According to the Occupational Handbook, the average salary of a database manager is $90.070 (2018) per year, and the job is fast experiencing a faster than average growth rate.

-25 Best Jobs That Don’t Require a College Degree—US News
+25 Best Jobs That Don’t Require a College Degree – US News …

 These include positions open to those with only a high school diploma as well as careers that require some postsecondary education and training.

-All professions that listed a high school diploma, some college education (without a degree conferred), postsecondary non-degree award, or no
+All professions that listed a high-school diploma, some college education(without a degree conferred), postsecondary non-degree award, or no

 Pharmacy Technician